EduarDuarteS/SimpleEmailService/README.md

 #Check git version
 git version

-#Create an EC2 instance with Amazon Linux 2 with internet access
-#Connect to your instance using putty

-#Perform a quick update on your instance:
-sudo yum update -y

-#Install git in your EC2 instance
-sudo yum install git -y

-#Check git version
-git version
 ```

 ***NOTE: Here you will want to edit config.json with your AWS keys and in app.js you will want to edit the email address with your own email address.
 For this tutorial we will just send email to ourselves.***